All Episodes

 The editor-publisher of the largest newspaper in Germany has called the Europeans a bunch of cowards.

-Europeans require ceasefire before sending in uh any members of some peacekeeping force.
+And what reminded me of it is I just saw a little crawl on the TV: Europeans require ceasefire before sending in any members of some peacekeeping force.

-The Germans said we will only go in if Hezbos promise not to shoot at us.
+The Germans, get this, the Germans said we will only go in if Hezbo's promise not to shoot at us.

-And they and the and the Germans said this after the editor of their largest newspaper, and I can't even remember the name of the newspaper, basically called the Europeans uh a bunch of cowards.
+And the Germans said this after the editor of their largest newspaper, and I can't even remember the name of the newspaper, basically called the Europeans a bunch of cowards.

 Here's another interesting piece on this.

-This is from uh Greg Richards at one of our favorite blogs, as you know, the American thinker, Israel being set up in the world's media to meet an impossible standard to its critics if Israel does not instantly destroy all of the Hesbos and its fixed installations, and that instant has now already passed, and do it without taking any casualties itself or inflicting any collateral damage on the other side, then it is failed.
+If Israel does not instantly destroy all of the Hezbollah and its fixed installations, and that instant has now already passed, and do it without taking any casualties itself or inflicting any collateral damage on the other side, then it has failed.

 By this peculiar standard, any country that has ever fought a war has lost it after the first week.